 GLOBAL MARKETS-World share markets rally on revived trade hopes; dollar gains

-The dollar rose and global equity markets rallied on Monday, with the Nasdaq and S&P 500 hitting new highs, as revived hopes the United States and China could soon sign an interim deal to end their prolonged trade war lifted investor sentiment.
+The dollar rose and global equity markets rallied on Monday, with the Nasdaq and S&P 500 hitting new highs as investors grew more hopeful the United States and China could soon sign an interim deal to end their trade war.

-A burst of merger activity also lifted equities, with trade-sensitive miners in Europe and semiconductors on Wall Street climbing on reports suggesting the world's two largest economies were close to an initial trade deal.
-European shares posted their best day in three weeks as France's LVMH agreed to buy luxury jeweler Tiffany & Co for $16.2 billion, and Swiss drugmaker Novartis agreed to a $9.7 billion acquisition of The Medicines Co.
+Trade-sensitive miners in Europe and semiconductors on Wall Street climbing on reports suggesting the world's two largest economies were close to an initial trade deal.
+A burst of M&A activity also lifted equities.
+European shares posted their biggest daily gain in three weeks as France's LVMH agreed to buy luxury jeweler Tiffany & Co for $16.2 billion, and Swiss drugmaker Novartis agreed to a $9.7 billion acquisition of The Medicines Co.

-In the United States, TD Ameritrade Holding Corp agreed to an all-stock deal valued at $26 billion.
-The big driver of equity market gains were reports that an elusive "phase one" U.S.-Sino trade agreement was near.
+In the United States, Charles Schwab Corp agreed to buy TD Ameritrade Holding Corp in an all-stock deal valued at $26 billion while EBay Inc will sell ticketing unit StubHub to ticket reseller Viagogo Ltd for $4.05 billion in cash.
+Reports that an elusive "phase one" U.S.-Sino trade agreement was near drove broad buying in stock markets.

-"The market's really assuming that we get an initial deal," Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+"The market's really assuming that we get an initial deal," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
 "There's a lot of optimism, excessive optimism, but there is still some upside assuming that it does occur."
-Corporate management has put on hold capital expenditures on property, plant and equipment because of uncertainty surrounding the deal, which has dragged on the industrial side of the economy, Ghriskey said.
+Corporations have put a hold on capital expenditures on property, plant and equipment as trade uncertainty has dragged on the industrial side of the U.S. economy, Ghriskey said.

 "I don't see the market selling off when eventually we get a deal, but there's limited upside at that point," he said.
 U.S. national security adviser Robert O'Brien said on Saturday that a trade pact was still possible by year's end, while Chinese state-backed tabloid Global Times said Beijing and Washington were "very close" to a "phase one" trade deal.

-Apple Inc, Microsoft Corp and Amazon.com , along with microchip stocks, drove U.S. stocks higher.
-The Philadelphia Semiconductor index jumped 2.32% and was on pace for its best day in just over three weeks.
+Apple Inc, Microsoft Corp and Amazon.com , along with microchip stocks, lifted U.S. stocks.
+The Philadelphia Semiconductor index jumped 2.43% and was on pace for its best day in just over three weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)